-We have been working like crazy on the outside of our home this year.
-One of the final finishing touches was to change the color of my front steps.
+We have worked like crazy on the outside of our home this year.
+One of the last finishing touches was to change the color of my front steps.
 We added a new colored stamped concrete walkway and I wanted my steps to blend better with the new walkway.
-I was shopping at my local Lowe’s store and came across this new product, called Rust-Oleum Restore Deck and Concrete.
-Wow, this stuff is magic in a 5 pound container.
+I was shopping at my local hardware store and came across this new product, called Rust-Oleum Restore Deck and Concrete.
+Wow, this stuff is magic in a 4 pound container.
+This post contains some affiliate links.
+Click here for my full disclosure policy I will give you a source list at the end of the post for all the products I used.

 The first thing I did was to power wash my front steps and remove the dirt and paint drips from painting the house.